 Kent State’s online Health Policy & Management program is designed for busy working professionals and students seeking graduate education, with the following features:

 - The program is 46 credit hours in length, consisting of 13 courses, one practicum and one comprehensive exam

 - Each course is seven weeks in length, with one course taken per term.
 Two terms are completed each semester.

 - Degree can be completed in 24 months or 27 months.
 24-month completion requires taking two courses concurrently in the last two terms.

-- Students can participate in an optional global immersion program.
+- Students can participate in an optional global immersion seminar.